 - Milk: I used Full Cream Milk, but you can basically use any type milk you want - see below for Dairy-Free Options.

-- Oats: I used simple Rolled Oats but this recipe will work with plain instant/quick oats as well.
+- Oats: like for my Chocolate Chip Banana Oatmeal Muffins, I used simple Rolled Oats but this recipe will work with plain instant/quick oats as well.

 - Apples: depending on the size of the apples (and how much apple chunks you want in the oatmeal bake), you will need 1 or 2 apples.
 I ended up using 1 1/2 apples.
 See FAQ section below for the best apple variety.